samaea/virtual-assistant-workshop/README.md

       ```diff
       + Note
       Note: The official Microsoft repository for the Virtual Assistant/Skills template
-      is https://github.com/microsoft/botframework-solutions, but I have copied my own version to
+      is https://github.com/microsoft/botframework-solutions.
+To ensure updates will not affect this lab,
-      ensure updates do not affect this lab.
+      we have copied an own version.
       ```

         ![Virtual Assistant - PowerShell deploy VA](https://raw.githubusercontent.com/samaea/virtual-assistant-workshop/master/images/skill-ps-deploy.png)